jessicascarborough/432-2021/project1/01_project1_proposal.md

     rounding down, where N is the sample size for your tibble.

 # 7 Logistic Regression Plans

+Begin this section by specifying a question that you hope to answer with the logistic model you are proposing.
+Eventually, you will need to answer this question (in Task 2).

 ## 7.1 My Binary Outcome